eXascaleInfolab/ImputeVIS/README.md

 **The frontend shows errors and won't start**
 Ensure you are using `npm run dev` to start the frontend and not attempting to run `npm run build`.

+**The frontend runs but keeps loading forever**
+You may have browser extensions that block the tool from working properly.
+Try disabling them.

 ## Usage